kieranaston/personal-betting-app/README.md

 # EV Calculator & Betting Tracker App

 A simple EV calculator and bet tracker.
+This was built following this [Flask application guide][^1].

 * Expected value and Kelly criterion calculation for singles and parlays, whether you have both sides available or not
 * Bets are evaluated based on their quality and users can place them with one of the suggested amounts (based on their bankroll and unit size) or with a custom amount